2020 — 2021

 The client requested some ideas for a new wine label.
 However, the only given things were the name, which was Wanderlust and their target audience, Millennials.
 After some talks the client agreed for us to develop a strategy for them.
 This enabled us to clarify what the brand is, how it can position itself in the market and why it should matter to the target audience.

 Google shows us the general interest in the term by tracking how many times it has been entered as search query.
-There is an absolute spike in 2012 which most likely can be credited to a very average movie.
-Past the spike the term seems to have a very consistent increased level of interest globally.
-The term was widely adopted by travel blogs and Tumblr pages in the early 2010s and this is probably what most people associate Wanderlust with.
+There is an absolute spike in 2012 which most likely can be credited to Tumblr and travel blogs, which widely adopted the term in the early 2010s and this is probably what most people associate Wanderlust with.

 There is a sense of nostalgia about printed matter from the past.
 Since nostalgia is closely related to Romanticism, it made sense to find inspiration there for Wanderlust.
 Enter vintage travel bag tags.
 These labels would hang from your luggage while travelling.
 Our graphic hearts definitely started beating faster after these typographical gems.
 We immediately knew that this could be a great starting point for a wine label.

-Our initial brief was to design a wine label.
-But Work & Dam wouldn’t be Work & Dam if we didn’t try to come up with a clever logomark which embodies two visual elements and combine them into one original symbol.
+Work & Dam wouldn’t be Work & Dam if we didn’t try to come up with a clever logomark which embodies two visual elements and combine them into one original symbol.
 So we did.
 And frankly, we think we succeeded with flying colors.
-And fortunately, so did the client.
+Fortunately, so did the client.

 Finding the perfect typeface took some time.
 We knew we wanted to invoke a subtle sense of nostalgia.
 We also wanted something narrow or condensed, since the name is quite long.
 After a considerate amount of time, we found out that HVD Fonts have designed a condensed version of Brandon Grotesque.
-Bold, condensed but a warm touch with its rounded corners: Brandon Grotesque ticked all the boxes for the logotype.
+Bold, condensed but a warm touch with its rounded corners: Brandon Grotesque ticked all the boxes for the logotype and the brand identity.

 We live in a time where basically any B2C brand needs to have an online presence on social media.
 Especially if the target audience spends on average hours daily on Instagram.
 So we helped them establish a social media strategy that reflects the modern adventurer lifestyle.